-The Pony Express Route, which ran 2,000 miles from St Joseph, Missouri to Sacramento, California was in operation for only 18 months, from April 1860 through October 1861.
-Amazingly, these young riders carried approximately 35,000 pieces of mail over more than 650,000 miles during this time and it is said they only lost one sack of mail during this time.
+The Pony Express Route, which ran 2,000 miles from St Joseph, Missouri, to Sacramento, California, was in operation for only 18 months, from April 1860 through October 1861.
+Amazingly, these young riders carried approximately 35,000 pieces of mail over more than 650,000 miles and only lost one sack of mail during this time.

-Before the Pony Express, the railroads and telegraph lines extended no further west than St. Joseph, Missouri and mail traveled west by stagecoach and wagons, a trip that could take months if it arrived at all.
-The Pony Express alleviated this problem with riders who could dramatically reduce the amount of time it took for the mail to be delivered.
-But, it was a dangerous job, fraught with Indian attacks, rough terrain and severe weather.
+Before the Pony Express, the railroads and telegraph lines extended no further west than St. Joseph, Missouri, and mail traveled west by stagecoach and wagons, a trip that could take months if it arrived at all.
+The Pony Express alleviated this problem with riders who could dramatically reduce the time it took to deliver the mail.
+But, it was a dangerous job, fraught with Indian attacks, rough terrain, and severe weather.

-For this reason, a Pony Express an 1860 advertisement in California read: “Wanted.
+For this reason, a Pony Express, an 1860 advertisement in California, read: “Wanted.
 Young, skinny, wiry fellows not over 18.
 Must be expert riders, willing to risk death daily.
 Orphans preferred.”
-Most of the riders were around 20, but there was one that was only 11 and the oldest rider was in his mid-40’s.
+Most of the riders were around 20, but there was one that was only 11, and the oldest rider was in his mid-40s.
 Usually, they weighed about 120 pounds.
-One Hundred, eighty-three men rode for the Pony Express, each receiving $100 per month in pay.
-Riding in a relay fashion, each rider would cover about 75-100 miles before another rider took his place on the route.
+One Hundred eighty-three men rode for the Pony Express, each receiving $100 monthly.
+Riding in a relay fashion, each rider would cover about 75-100 miles before another rider took his place.
 However, riders received fresh horses every 10-15 miles.
 The entire one-way trip would take about ten days.

-Afterward, most of the 163 stations fell into ruins but somehow the Hollenberg Station managed to survive.
-In 1869, the town of Hanover was founded and its residents made every effort to preserve the old station.
-The building is now located on a state historical park and operates as a museum and visitor’s center.
+Afterward, most of the 163 stations fell into ruins, but somehow the Hollenberg Station managed to survive.
+In 1869, the nearby town of Hanover was founded, and its residents made every effort to preserve the old station.
+The building is now in a state historical park and operates as a museum and visitor’s center.

-Hollenberg Station is located four miles north of U.S. 36 on K-148, and one mile east on K-243 in Hanover, Kansas.
+Hollenberg Station is four miles north of U.S. 36 on K-148 and one mile east on K-243 in Hanover, Kansas.
 Open seasonally.